-- Cable related operating revenues are anticipated to decrease by 2.9 percent or \$19,000 in FY20 compared to FY19 based on the Memorandum of Understanding (MOU) with Montgomery County. - Departmental expenditures are proposed to be \$26,188 lower a decrease of 4.6 percent compared to budgeted expenditures for FY19. - Approximately 74.9 percent of departmental expenditures are personnel related. - Personnel costs are \$18,560 lower compared to budgeted expenditures for FY19. - Services and charges account for about 19.6 percent or \$105,500 of departmental expenditures, including \$98,000 for the Takoma Park Newsletter and City Guides. - Communications account for 2.5 percent of the departmental expenditures.
-This category includes charges for telephone (\$2,700), cell phones (\$5,822) and web site (\$5,000). - Approximately 2.7 percent of departmental expenditures are conferences, training, and dues.
-The main cost is the conferences and conventions that staffs attend throughout the year (\$8,000).
+- Cable related operating revenues are anticipated to decrease by 2.9 percent or \$19,000 in FY20 compared to FY19 based on the Memorandum of Understanding (MOU) with Montgomery County. - Departmental expenditures are proposed to be \$22,188 lower a decrease of 3.9 percent compared to budgeted expenditures for FY19. - Approximately 74.8 percent of departmental expenditures are personnel related. - Personnel costs are \$16,560 lower compared to budgeted expenditures for FY19. - Services and charges account for about 19.4 percent or \$105,500 of departmental expenditures, including \$98,000 for the Takoma Park Newsletter and City Guides. - Communications account for 2.5 percent of the departmental expenditures.
+This category includes charges for telephone (\$2,700), cell phones (\$5,822) and web site (\$5,000). - Approximately three percent of departmental expenditures are conferences, training, and dues.
+The main cost is the conferences and conventions that staffs attend throughout the year (\$10,000).
 The remaining budget amount under this category is for association dues (\$2,520) and other training (\$3,900).

 Under the MOU with Montgomery County related to cable franchise funds, the City receives cable operating grant money, which aligns with City needs.
 While cable franchise fees can be used for any purpose, cable operating grant money must be used for cable television operations and associated fibernet costs.
-The operating grant covers a portion of the personnel related costs in the Communications and Information Systems divisions.
+This year, the operating grant covers the cost of most of the staff in the Communications and Information Systems divisions.
+[This page intentionally left blank]